open/close all folders

 - Big Ol' Eyebrows: Look at the picture.

 - Cool Old Guy: Outside of his fervour in capturing Kaito Kid, he is a very amiable person and gets along well with his niece and her friends.

 - Glory Seeker: His sole reason for capturing Kaito Kid stemmed from the fact that the latter has been stealing the limelight from him in the media.

-Sonoko's future brother-in-law, a young painter and son of another rich family.
+Voiced by Yasunori Matsumoto (JP)Ayako's fiance, and Sonoko's future brother-in-law.
+Yuzo is a young painter, and the son of another rich family.

 - Good Scars, Evil Scars: Has a scar on her forehead, coming from the incident in which both she and Megure were almost killed.

 - Hard-Drinking Party Girl: Is seen drowning her sorrows when she thought her husband forgot to give a present for her in White Day.